 Breast augmentation surgery is used to increase the size of the breasts.
 Implants are used to add volume to smaller breasts and give them more fullness.
 Breast augmentation surgery is consistently one of the most popular surgical cosmetic enhancement procedures in America, and new advances in breast implant options are providing great results for women.
 Certain implants can even give women with slight to moderate ptosis the appearance of a breast lift – this can be an option with shaped, gel, or form-stable silicone implants like the new “gummy bear” implant.

 While both surgeries provide different benefits to the patients who seek them out, they both target very specific aesthetic goals.
 Fortunately, women who seek to both lift and enhance their breasts can have both procedures performed at the same time for the best possible results.

 Breast surgeries continue to be very popular among women.
-Understanding the differences between breast lift surgery and a breast augmentation procedure can better prepare you for your time with our plastic surgeon, Mark Pinsky, MD.
+Understanding the differences between breast lift surgery and a breast augmentation procedure plastic surgeon, Mark Pinsky, MD.
 He believes that an educated patient is often more satisfied with their cosmetic surgery since goals and results are well-understood and closely aligned.
 Research is recommended, but keep your mind open and ask lots of questions at the consultation so you fully understand all your options.

 To learn more about your breast enhancement options, or to schedule a consultation with Dr. Pinsky, please contact us today.